Constraining the rotating Simpson-Visser spacetime from the observed quasi-periodic oscillations in black holes: Epicyclic frequencies of test particles orbiting the Simpson-Visser black hole

 The angular velocity of a particle in circular orbit is given by \( \Omega = \frac{u^{\phi}}{u^t} \), where \( u^{\mu} = \dot{x}^{\mu} = \frac{dx^{\mu}}{d\tau} \).
 From the radial component of the Euler-Lagrange equation and for circular, equatorial geodesics, we obtain:

 Solving this quadratic equation yields \( \Omega \) as:

-Since \( \Omega = 2\pi f_\phi \), \( f_\phi \) represents the orbital frequency of the particle around the black hole.
-In \ref{fphi}, we have shown variation of orbital frequency $f_\phi$ with radius for (a) $l=0.2$, (b) $l=0.6$, (c) $l=1.2$ for different choices of spin a=0.3 (red), a=0.6 (orange), a=0.9 (blue) for a black hole having 10 $M_\odot$.
-From the figure we note that, as we move closer to black hole, the orbital frequency increases.
-But it decreases when the spin value of black hole increases.
-We also note that with increase in $l$, the orbital frequency decreases marginally for a fixed spin $a$ of the BH.\\
+Since \( \Omega = 2\pi f_\phi \), \( f_\phi \) represents the orbital frequency of the particle around the black hole. {\bf In \ref{fphi}, we have shown variation of orbital frequency $f_\phi$ with radius for (a) $l=0.2$ and (b) $l=1.2$ for different choices of spin a=0.3 (red), a=0.6 (orange), a=0.9 (blue) for a black hole having 10 $M_\odot$.
+From the figure we note that, as we move closer to the black hole, the orbital frequency increases.
+However, it decreases as the spin value of black hole increases.
+We also note that the orbital frequency is not much sensitive to the variation in $l$ for a fixed spin. }\\

 To derive the epicyclic frequencies, we perturb the stable circular equatorial orbit radially and vertically, such that:

 In the first approximation, these two oscillations are considered decoupled.
 From \ref{17}, we get: